 1. Ineffective leadership

-2. A lack of communication
+2. A lack of positive communication

 You might also notice a breakdown in positive communication among your peers and managers.
 Are people ignoring their co-workers?
 Do managers focus only on the negative, offering little positive reinforcement?
 That too could indicate a toxic work environment.